kusimo/quick-download-button/readme.txt

  == Basic Usage ==

  ** Gutenberg Block **

-Open the post you want to add download link to, click on add block icon (+).
+1. Open the post you want to add a download link to, click on add block icon (+).
-Under Media, click on Download Button icon.
-Click on the button to change the title, click on download icon next to the button to upload a file for download.
+2. Under Media, click on the Download Button icon.
+3. Click on the button to change the title, click on the download icon next to the button to upload a file for download.
+4. Enter a suitable title in the text box, the default title is download.
+All done!

 ** Shortcode **
-Open the post or page you want to add download button to, paste the shortcode example below
+Open the post or page you want to add a download button to, paste the shortcode example below

 `
 [quick_download_button title="Download" url="http://yoursite/wp-content/upload/fileto_download.pdf"]
 `
 The url value needs to be replaced with your media link URL.
-The title value is for download button title.
-Default value is Download.
+To change the title, enter a different text in the title value.
+The default value is Download.

 == More Shortcode Usage ==

-** Use external URL **
+** Link to external URL **

 To use external url, add url_external attribute